cb-314/skeleton/README.md

 in the Pelican sense and has to be named ``impressum.md``.
 Take care to also set ``status: hidden`` in order to hide it from the rest of the blog.

+## Newsletter signup

+If you want to allow users to sign up for a newsletter, you can activate the ``SKELETON_NEWSLETTER_SIGNUP`` switch.
+As with the impressum you will have to create a hidden ``newsletter_signup.md`` page.

 ## SkeletonImages plugin

 The plugin orientation in the SkeletonImages package can be used to add the